Getting Creative with Unexpected Weather on Vacation

 But actually seeing the court was a different challenge.

 After initially being turned down to see it, we found a guy who let us in.
 The key here?
 If you’re turned down once, don’t stop asking.
-We found it useful to play the “my friend is from out of town” card, as that told them that I really wanted to see it more for me personally than I did for photography reasons.

 We spent about 15 minutes photographing the court and the area around it.
 There were only one or two other people inside, and both were setting up for an event on the floor.